dvigneshwer/dvigneshwer.github.io/about.md

 ## Bio :

-An innovative data scientist with an artistic perception of technology and business, having more than 3 years of experience in developing robust machine learning solutions for video and text analytical problem statements and have played key roles in analyzing problems, creating hypothesis matrix and delivering novel algorithms and data-driven solutions for many fortune 500 companies.
+An innovative data scientist with an artistic perception of technology and business, having more than several years of work experience in developing robust machine learning solutions for video and text analytical problem statements and have played key roles in analyzing problems, creating hypothesis matrix and delivering novel algorithms and data-driven solutions for many fortune 500 companies.
 An open Source aficionado, tech speaker and the author of Rust cookbook.

-An open Source aficionado, Mozilla Techspeaker and the author of Rust cookbook.

 ### Resume